 The most popular points of interest in Shanghai are urban attractions in the downtown area and old water towns around the city.

-The Oriental Peal Tower – The 468-meter high tower is one of the earliest modern landmarks in Shanghai.
+The 468-meter high tower is one of the earliest modern landmarks in Shanghai.
 The underground area of the tower is the City History Museum of Shanghai.
 Tourists can see almost every part of 1930s’ Shanghai in the museum.
 On the 259-meter high sightseeing terrace, tourists are allowed to step on the glass floor, from where the Huangpu River and the ships on the river down below look like toys.
+Read more on The Oriental Peal Tower.

-Shanghai World Financial Center – The 492-meter high skyscraper is the Number 3 in China and the seventh highest in the world.
+The 492-meter high skyscraper is the Number 3 in China and the seventh highest in the world.
 Most companies in the center are among the top 500 in the world.
 There is also glass sightseeing terrace in the center.
+Learn more about Shanghai World Financial Center.

-Shanghai Museum – Over 120,000 ancient relics are exhibited in the museum, including bronze vessels, potteries, Chinese calligraphic masterworks and paintings.
+Over 120,000 ancient relics are exhibited in the museum, including bronze vessels, potteries, Chinese calligraphic masterworks and paintings.
+Let's explore ancient artifacts in the Shanghai Museum.

-Zhujiajiao Water Town – The lodges, small shops and boats on the creeks in Zhujiajiao are still the ones that could be seen in the beginning of the 20th century, but the numbers of tourists in the town are much more than they were in the 1910s.
+The lodges, small shops and boats on the creeks in Zhujiajiao are still the ones that could be seen in the beginning of the 20th century, but the numbers of tourists in the town are much more than they were in the 1910s.
 This is a good place to try some tasty local snacks.
+Take a Zhujiajiao Water Town Day Trip from Shanghai.

 |Cities||Distance from Shanghai (km)||By Air to Shanghai (hour)|